 Ethanol proponents point out that many more automakers now approve 15 percent ethanol gasoline, or E15, in their 2016 cars, which could signal a new era of higher ethanol as a cheap way to boost octane.
 That could bring some relief to premium gas prices.

-Of course, you'd pay for it in reduced gas mileage.
+Of course, you'd pay for it in reduced fuel economy.
 But that's a whole other topic.